mlava/roam-mcp-proxy/README.md

 ]);
 ```

+If you enable [Web Page Fetching](https://github.com/mlava/chief-of-staff#5-web-page-fetching-optional) in Chief of Staff, you'll need to add `"api.cloudflare.com"` to `ALLOWED_TARGET_HOSTS` and redeploy.

 To allow additional origins (e.g. a local dev server), edit the `ALLOWED_ORIGINS` array at the top of `src/index.js`:

 ```js